xcp-ng/xcp-ng-org/docs/project/mirrors.md

 #### How it affects XCP-ng

-We discovered that the version of openssl that is present in our installer does not handle the situation very well.
+We discovered that the version of openssl that is present in our installer didn't handle the situation very well.
 The Let's Encrypt certificates can be validated following several different chains of trust - one of which is not valid anymore - and openssl 1.0.2 rejects the certificate if one of the chains contains an expired certificate, rather than trying another - valid - chain.

 Fortunately, this doesn't affect yum, so hosts can still update from mirrors that have such a certificate.

-But it does affect netinstalls, because the installer checks the mirrors before it would installs the packages with yum, and that check fails.
+But it does affect netinstalls, because the installer checks the mirrors before it would install the packages with yum, and that check fails.
 So users would get the following error message when our mirror manager would redirect to one such mirror: "A base installation repository was not found at that location".

 #### How to solve it

-We will release updated installer images that fix this issue (or may already have when you read this), but this won't be enough anyway: users may still use the previous installation images to do a network installation.
+We will release (or have released, at the time of reading) updated installer images that fix this issue (or may already have when you read this), but this won't be enough anyway: users may still use the previous installation images to do a network installation.
 So we need to also fix it at the mirror level.

 Thankfully, there is a way to workaround the issue at the mirror level:
 - Update certbot to at least 1.12.0